-- Women Are More Likely to Have Higher Health Care Costs.
-The MetLife study mentions a variety of reasons for this, including higher longevity, less accessibility to insurance, and more out-of-pocket expenses.
-Also, though, women are more likely to either need long-term care themselves, or be the providers of long-term care.
-Being a caregiver comes with its own set of costs, too.
-Often, caregivers must forfeit working hours to provide care, and so earn less income.
+- Women are more likely to have higher healthcare costs.
+The MetLife study mentions a variety of reasons for this, including less accessibility to insurance and more out-of-pocket expenses.
+Women are also more likely to either need long-term care themselves, or be the providers of long-term care.

-- Women Are Less Likely to Have a Retirement Plan: Although more women are participating in the workforce than ever before, they are less likely to have a retirement plan — either because they choose not to even if they qualify, or they work part-time and don’t qualify.
-Women are also likely to work fewer years if they take time off for child rearing or caregiving.
-What this all adds up to is lower lifetime savings, according to the U.S. Department of Labor.
+- Women are less likely to have a retirement plan.
+Although more women are participating in the workforce than ever before, they are less likely to have a retirement plan — either because they choose not to even if they qualify, or they work part-time and don’t qualify.
+Women are also likely to work fewer years if they take time off for caregiving or child rearing.
+What this all adds up to, is lower lifetime savings, according to the U.S. Department of Labor.

-- Women Earn Less Than Men: Not only are women more likely to work part-time, in 2010 they only earned 81% of what men earned, states the MetLife report.
-That, of course, has nothing to do with our own financial behavior, but it translates into less savings, and less contribution to pensions and Social Security.
+- Women earn less than men: Not only are women more likely to work part-time, they only earn 81% of what men earned, according to the MetLife report.
+That, of course, has nothing to do with our own financial behavior, but it translates into less contribution to pensions, savings and Social Security.

-- Women Invest More Conservatively: Women are more likely to have a penny-pinching attitude when it comes to savings, but although we’re confident about our ability to stretch a dollar, we tend to be less confident when it comes to investing our money for the future.
-According to a Time magazine article, this may be because we feel we don’t know enough about it, or feel intimidated by the male-dominated financial world; in some cases, women were raised to consider investment to be the man’s domain.
+- Women invest more conservatively: Women are more likely to have a penny-pinching attitude when it comes to savings, but although we’re confident about our ability to stretch a dollar, we tend to be less confident when it comes to investing our money for the future.
+According to a TIME article, this may be because we feel we don’t know enough about it, or feel intimidated by the male-dominated financial world; in some cases, women were raised to consider investment to be the man’s domain.

 - Come up with a contingency plan.
 Don’t wait for emergencies to actually happen before you figure out how to deal with them financially, warns MetLife.
 Consider what contingencies are likely for your situation, whether it’s a health emergency or long-term care, and figure out how you plan to round up the necessary resources.